Harvest Moon: My Little Shop

 Harvest Moon: My Little Shop (牧場物語シリーズ まきばのおみせ, Bokujō Monogatari Series: Makiba no o-Mise) is a video game developed by h.a.n.d.
 Inc. It was released for the Wii via Nintendo's WiiWare service.

 Gameplay

 In a variation on the usual Harvest Moon focus on farming and animal husbandry, this title revolved around running a shop.
 Players can choose either a female or male avatar who then creates a series of shops with different designs and utilizes the Wiimote for a series of minigames.
 The game also incorporates social aspects such as taking snap shots of the shops and posting them on the Wii message board.

 Story

-The protagonist has taken to running a shop in Clover Town that his grandparents used to run on their farm.
-The town is rundown, with businesses and people leaving en masse; the player is tasked with the town, and the towns spirits, revival.
+The protagonist (male is by default named Cory and female is by default named Connie) return home and learn that their parents are on a research trip and won't be home for the time being.
+They are sent to live with their grandparents in Clover Town.
+The town is rundown, with businesses and people leaving en masse; the player is tasked with the town's, and the town's Harvest Sprites', revival.
+They also decide to run the farm on their own and their grandparents agreed.
+The player also discovers the Happy Tower, a large tower that is home to the Harvest Sprites and has four windmills that will only turn for the Winds of Joy, which is triggered by reviving the Harvest Sprites.
 Characters from previous Harvest Moon games also make an appearance.
+Once all Harvest Sprites are revived and the windmills are turning again, the player is given seeds that, after being planted, grow into four-leaf clovers, which is formed into a necklace that can be used to give to a character that they have befriended the most.
+The game's main story ends after this point.